MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service-with-database/includes/exercise-use-local-database.md

     http://localhost:8080
     ```

+1. The rental property cards display with data.

 ---

 ## Check your work

 * The local MongoDB is running.
-* The local web app is running in the browser.
+* The local web app is running in the browser with data displayed.